 The future for AR is also looking very bright

 Take a beauty brand for example – a user will now be able to check out the different lipstick colours on their face right within their social feed, decide whether they like it, want to make a purchase and then shop within the same platform.
 All in one smooth consumer journey.
-Mac cosmetics has already hopped on this wagon and soon others will follow.
+Mac Cosmetics has already hopped on this wagon.
+And soon, others will follow.

 Apple’s not too far behind either, their AR Glasses are rumoured to be launched in 2023.

-It may sound futuristic and immensely expensive.
+AR may sound futuristic and immensely expensive.
 But that’s not the case.
 In fact AR filters are more affordable than you may think.

 Connect with a digital agency that provides the service and get a cost estimate.
 You’ll be pleasantly surprised at the feasibility and speed that you can get your own unique filter running.